Introduction

 Frame-Average

 This operation will perform a composition of all images found in Source Folder, producing a single RAW image which represents a pixel-by-pixel average of all processed images.
-The output file will take the name FA.3FR and is automatically ignored by all the operations, so you can keep it there and re-run frame-average or frame-median without it to be part of the composition.
+The output file will take the name FA.3FR and is automatically ignored by all operations, so you can keep it there and re-run frame-average or frame-median without it to be part of the composition.
 It will be simply rewritten.

 In a typical situation, you place your camera on a tripod and use the featured internal intervalometer to shoot a series images of the same scene at a specified time cadence.